sciZer0/7/v/README.md

 Every code created must be open and free – including, each code which happens to be known must be free.<br>

-Summarizing, when people create something digitizable (incl. ideas/code), there must be absolute freedom for everyone to surpass it — to improve it — on their own.
+Summarizing above, when people create something digitizable (incl. ideas/code), there must be absolute freedom for everyone to surpass it — to improve it — on their own.

 <p>&nbsp</p>